keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-on-RV32.rst

 Build SDK in RV32
 #############################

 We will now have to build the SDK in RV32.
 Go to your SDK directory and create a build directory.
+Remember to set your SDK path

 ::

   mkdir <build directory>
   cd <build directory>
+  export KEYSTONE_SDK_DIR=<install_directory>
   cmake .. -DRISCV32=y
   make
+  make install

 This will build the SDK in RV32.